How to Measure Yourself

 Measure the vertical trunk of your body separately.
 If the waist and vertical measurements are shorter or longer than your dress form, adjust the height of the pads in any area necessary.
 9. Rise.
 Measure through the legs from the middle of the front waist to the back waist.
 10. Vertical positions for mid-thigh, knee, calf, and ankle.
 11. Horizontal Knee.

-The vertical measurements create the silhouette.
+he vertical measurements create the silhouette.
 Always mark hems above or below a curve, and position the waistband, or waist height according to your body movement.
 I hope you laugh like a Hyena and your waistband can give you room to do it.
-If you find yourself struggling over a fit that just wont work for your curves, (or non-curves)...maybe try another style.
+If you find yourself struggling over a fit that just will not work for your curves, (or non-curves)...maybe try another style.
 The best style is the usually the easiest one.
 Designs can be changed, and "mistakes" happen for a reason.

 The uneven curves of a stomach which you wish would disappear; or change shape, can be disguised with the right style.
 When you duplicate your body shape on the dress form, you are free to disguise or enhance anything there.